The Hasse principle for 9-nodal cubic threefolds

-In this section $K$ will denote a perfect field and $X$ a 9--nodal cubic threefold over $K$, by which we mean that $X$ is a cubic threefold over $K$ with exactly 9 singularities, every Galois--conjugate subset of which has at least $4$ members (for else either $X$ is $K$-rational, so is trivial from our point of view, or $X$ has $3$ conjugate singular points and is covered by the results of [CT-Sal]).
+We let $K$ denote a perfect field of characteristic zero, $\barK$ an algebraic closure of $K$ and $X$ a cubic threefold over $K$ whose singular locus $\Sing X$ consists of exactly nine $\barK$-points.
+We also assume that every Galois--conjugate subset of $\Sing X$ has at least $2$ members, for else $X$ is $K$-rational and there is nothing more to be said.
 The smooth locus of $X$ will be denoted by $X^0$.

 \begin{lemma} \part[i] Every singularity of $X$ is an ordinary node.